mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 But he suffered a lot.
 And he likes it very much here.
 So he came a single time to see me, and he sat here a few times.
 He lives here, but he doesn't have a particular home; every day, he has to move, he has to do something secretly.
 He wants to come here, but, the government, FBI, everybody follows him.
 So he cannot walk in sunshine, daytime; he has to walk in the darkness.
 He wants to come here because [zazen](glossary#zazen) starts in the dark. *[The group laughs.]* [It’s dark] in the morning, that's why he wanted to come, and he came once.

 He has a small passport; that passport is a special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
 At any time, any where, he can kill anybody. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
 Don't you think so?
-That is his job; any time.
+That is his job: any time.

-And also, if he kills somebody, his task is successful, and the government gives asylum to him.
+And also, if he kills somebody his task is successful, and the government gives asylum to him.
 He doesn't want the government, FBI, to look for him, always look for him.

 But he came here.
 And then I asked, “I [would like to] give a [Buddha](glossary#buddha) statue [to you].”
 [A statue] carved in ivory, from India – so that is wonderful, the Buddha statue.
 Somebody gave [it to] me, so I gave it to him: “Please keep this.”
 And I [asked] him, “How about this Buddhist statue?
 Can you feel something?”
 Or, I showed him the [Bodhisattva](glossary#bodhisattva) picture, sitting like this.
 Do you know, the beautiful picture?
 Miracle Bodhisattva in Japan, one of the national treasures.
 I told him – because I want to know his soft, gentle mind – so, [I asked,] “How do you feel there?”